Veronica1269/-Refactor-VBA-Code-and-Measure-Performance/README.md

 Refactoring is a key part of the coding process.
 When refactoring code, we want to make the code more efficient—by taking fewer steps, using less memory, or improving the logic of the code to make it easier for future users to read.

 In this analysis, we will refactor the VBA solution code in module 2 for the green stocks dataset to loop through all the data one time to collect the same information as the original code.
-Next, the efficiency of this refactoring code will be analysis by measuring the running time of the code.
-A successful refactoring code will made the VBA script run faster.
+Next, the efficiency of this refactored code will be analysis by measuring the running time of the code.
+A successful refactored code will made the VBA script run faster.
 Finally, we will discuss the advantage and disadvantage of the original and refactored VBA script.